zextras/tech-doc/source/_includes/_multiserver-installation/srv6-ce.rst

 .. srv6 - AppServer - Advanced - Preview - Logger

-On this node we install the Preview, the Logger, and the User Management.
+On this node we show how to install the Preview (on Ubuntu systems only), the Logger, and the User Management.

 .. hint:: We suggest that *Preview* and the |docs|-related packages be installed on different physical nodes.